-Are you looking for an Augusta fishing spot that is family-friendly and heaps of fun?
+Are you looking for a local river fishing spot that is family-friendly and heaps of fun?

 Are you interested in trying Blackwood River fishing?

 It’s a great place to fish, and there are plenty of good spots along the river, near Augusta and the mouth of the river, where you can catch King George Whiting, Herring, Black Bream, and other types of fish.

 If you are fishing further upstream, you can also catch trout in the Blackwod River.

 In this blog post, I’ll give you some tips on how to best fish the Blackwood River.
 I’ll also tell you about some of the best places to go fishing in the area.
 As a Margaret River local since 2016, and a mother to five boys who were literally born with a fishing rod in their hands, I’m excited to tell you everything you need to know about fishing in the Blackwood River, which is a personal favourite thing of mine to do with the whole family!